github-education-resources/Student-Developer-Pack-Current-Partners-FAQ/SDP-changelog.md

 ### Deprecated
 Gitpod was removed from the SDP.
 _________
-Jan 8, 2022
+Oct 31, 2022
-### Deprecated
+### Added
-Next Tech was removed from the SDP.
+Deepnote was added to the SDP.
 _________
 Oct 26, 2022
 ### Deprecated